 Last Updated on

 An average pregnancy lasts 40 weeks while the actual gestation period in humans is about 38 weeks.
-This is why a baby born any time after 38 weeks is considered a full-term baby.
-The due date is usually calculated by one of different methods such as LMP, Naegele’s rule, or the pregnancy wheel.
+This is why a baby born any time after 37 weeks is considered a full-term baby.
+The due date is usually calculated by one of the different methods such as LMP, Naegele’s rule, or the pregnancy wheel.
 All these methods help arrive at an estimated date and only about 5% of women actually give birth on their due date.
 Let’s take a look at due date calculations in depth.

-What is Pregnancy Due Date?
+What Is Pregnancy Due Date?

 The date when your child is expected to be born is known as the pregnancy due date.
 This is usually about 40 weeks from the first day of your last menstrual period.
 But if you know the exact date of conception then your due date will be 38 weeks from that day.